-Sonar unit, front view, with keyboard.
-X136DF shown.
+The SeaFinder 500CDF sonar unit, front view, showing full sonar chart screen display and keyboard.

-1. PWR/LIGHT (Power & Light) - The PWR key turns the unit on and off and activates the backlight.

-2. PAGES - Pressing this and the $\uparrow \downarrow$ arrow keys switches the unit between the five different page options.
-(Full Sonar Chart, Split Zoom Sonar Chart, Split Frequency Sonar Chart, Digital Data and FlashGrafTM.)

-3. MENU - Press this key to show the menus and submenus, which allow you to select a command or adjust a feature.

-4. ARROW KEYS - These keys are used to navigate through the menus, make menu selections, move the sonar chart cursor and enter data.

-5. ENT (Enter) - This key allows you to accept values or execute menu commands.

-6. EXIT - The Exit key lets you return to the previous screen, clear data or erase a menu.

-7. ALARM - The Alarm key is a quick shortcut to the sonar alarms menu.
-It allows you to choose which alarms to use and when.

-8. ZOUT - (Zoom Out) - This key lets you zoom the screen out.
-This key returns you to a full sonar chart display, showing the entire water column from surface to bottom.

-9. ZIN - (Zoom In) - This key lets you zoom the screen in.
-It enlarges fish signals, bottom detail and other sonar returns.
+- 1. PWR/LIGHT (Power & Light) The PWR key turns the unit on and off and activates the backlight. - 2.
+PAGES Pressing this and the $\uparrow$ and $\downarrow$ arrow keys switches the unit between the three different page display options.
+(Full Sonar Chart, Split Zoom Sonar Chart and Digital Data.) - 3.
+MENU Press this key to show the menus and submenus, which allow you to select a command or adjust a feature. - 4.
+ARROW KEYS These keys are used to navigate through the menus, make menu selections, move the chart cursor and enter data. - 5.
+ENT (Enter) This key allows you to save data, accept values or execute menu commands. - 6.
+EXIT The Exit key lets you return to the previous screen, clear data or clear a menu. - 7.
+ALARM -The Alarm key is a shortcut to access the various sonar alarms.
+Press this key once to open the Alarms menu. - 8.
+ZOUT (Zoom Out) This key lets you zoom the screen out.
+This key allows you to see the entire water column from surface to bottom. - 9.
+ZIN (Zoom In) This key lets you zoom the screen in.
+This key enlarges fish signals and bottom detail.